daos-stack/daos/doc/admin/performance_tuning.md

 In some situations, the Agent may detect no network devices and the response cache will be empty.
-In such a situation, the GetAttachInfo response will contain no interface assignment.
+In such a situation, the GetAttachInfo response will contain no interface assignment and the following info message will be found in the Agent's log:

-**When the Agent's log contains the info message:**
 ```
 No network devices detected in fabric scan; default AttachInfo response may be incorrect
 ```

-it indicates that the Agent could not detect any network devices.
 This is not a normal condition.
 The admin can execute the command
 ```'daos_agent net-scan'``` with appropriate debug flags to gain more insight
 into the configuration problem.